 Brewer Fountain Plaza is a popular destination on the Boston Common.
-The Friends of the Public Garden is excited to announce that the following four food trucks have been selected for our 2017 rotating food truck program at the Brewer Fountain Plaza on the Boston Common (near Park Street Station).
-All trucks will start vending at 11 am and the program will run through November.
+The Friends of the Public Garden is excited to announce that from April through October, Plaza visitors can enjoy a rotating food truck program and other plaza programming at the Plaza on Boston Common (near Park Street Station).
 Learn more.

 The Frog Pond is the heart of the Common all year round.
 In summer, it provides an escape from the heat and a great spot for a picnic.
 Children from all over the city squeal and splash in the spray pool, while grown-ups wade in or watch from the grassy slopes.
 Learn more.

 The Common Canine program, developed by the Friends of the Public Garden, provides a meaningful recreation for dogs on Boston Common, protects turf and plantings from overuse, and minimizes interference with other users’ quiet enjoyment of the park.
 Learn more.